Skatterbrainz/Chocolatey/FudgePop/ReadMe.md

 * **Configure**

 Switch.
 Invokes the scheduled task setup using default values.
-To specify custom values, use the Configure-FudgePop function.
+To specify custom values, use the **Set-FudgePopConfiguration** function.

-## Configure-FudgePop
+## Set-FudgePopConfiguration

 Prompts for input to control FudgePop client settings.